The Methodology

 A film might have stunning cinematography and a weak script.
 A blockbuster might nail entertainment value while failing on craft.
 A 3.5-star rating tells you nothing about which is which.

 ARC scores five distinct craft dimensions separately, then computes a composite.
-The composite is meaningful — but so is every individual category.
+The composite matters — but so does every individual category.
 You see the whole picture, not just the average.

 The Five Categories